 In ridesharing, the highest cost per trip is the driver.
 In the vast majority of taxi or Uber rides there are at least two licensed.
 One more than it would take.

-Imagine a future of ridesharing where a rental car is cheaper than an Uber.
+Imagine a ridesharing future where a rental car is more convenient than an Uber.
 A rental car on demand, door to door.
 In the USA they already call it ODDcar: On demand Door to Door.
 Practically?
-A car remotely driven by a remote driver.
+A car controlled by a remote driver.

 Here's how it works

 You call a car just like it's an Uber, or a Taxi.
-Within minutes, an empty car approaches the curb.
-Instead of sitting in the back seat, take the wheel and drive yourself.
-Once at its destination, the car sets off on its own to other customers.
+Within minutes, an empty car pulls up to the curb.
+Instead of sitting in the back seat, you take the wheel and drive.
+Once at its destination, the car sets off on its own towards other customers.

 The autonomous vehicle industry has developed teleoperation capabilities for years, but have been used as a security system.
 Tests have recently been carried out on similar services with cars remotely controlled by a remote driver, I told you about it here.